ecmwf-projects/cads-obs-catalogue-manager/docs/index.md

   port: 5433
   db_name: cataloguedbtest
 # Configuration of the S3 storage of the observation repository.
-# public_url_endpoint is optional and will be appended to the host (ceph S3 needs it).
 # namespace will be prepended to the bucket names, to prevent collisions.
 s3config:
   access_key: some_access_key
   secret_key: some_secret_key
   host: s3.cds.ecmwf.int
   port: 443
-  secure: true
-  public_url_endpoint: swift/v1/AUTH_XXXX
   namespace: cds2-obs-dev
 # The following are configuration variables specific for each dataset.
 # Supported keywords are: